 If you're someone who tracks your weight-loss efforts on the scale, you're not alone — it's the method that's easiest and most accessible for the everyday person.
-And in many cases, even doctors and experts use weight as a rough estimate of whether a person's mass is in a healthy range or whether they are at risk for disease and other complications that result from being overweight or obese.
+And in many cases, even doctors and experts use weight as a rough estimate of whether a person's mass is in a healthy range or whether they are at risk for disease and other complications associated with overweight and obesity.

 The National Heart, Lung, and Blood Institute (NHLBI) defines a healthy weight as one that's appropriate for a person's height, and encourages people to know their body mass index (BMI).
 This ratio of a person's weight to height is determined by dividing weight in kilograms by height in meters squared.

 Having trouble with the math in determining your BMI?
 Don’t worry.
 The NHLBI offers a tool where you can plug in your weight in pounds and your height in feet/inches, and it does the math for you.

 A healthy body mass index is one between 18.5 and 24.9, according to the NHLBI.
-A person who has a body mass index of 25 or greater would be considered overweight, and a person with a body mass index of 30 or greater would be considered obese.
+A person who has a body mass index of 25 or greater would be considered to have overweight, and a person with a body mass index of 30 or greater would be considered to have obesity.
 These high BMIs suggest that a person is at a greater risk of heart disease, high blood pressure, Type 2 diabetes, gallstones, osteoarthritis, sleep apnea and certain cancers.

 But relying exclusively on weight — and on BMI — assumes that any extra weight a person is carrying above their "normal" number is all fat when it potentially could be muscle.
 Therefore, as the NHLBI points out, an especially muscular person could have a high BMI but a moderate or low body fat percentage.

 For this reason, BMI is unreliable when it's looking at people who have higher-than-average muscle mass (such as athletes) or lower-than-average muscle mass (such as the elderly).

 Understanding Body Composition